Wire Fraud Defense Lawyers

 Public corruption and bribery investigations carry severe implications for all parties involved.
 By their nature, they will almost universally implicate the federal wire fraud statute in addition to statutes such as 18 U.S.C. § 201, 18 U.S.C. § 371, and 18 U.S.C. § 641.

-Contact Oberheiden, P.C. for a Free and Confidential Consultation
+Contact the Wire Fraud Defense Attorneys at Oberheiden, P.C. for a Free and Confidential Consultation